 \subsection{Experiments}

-This section expands on the experiments that were reported in the main text.
-In \Cref{sec: mcmc_bnn} we detail how Markov chain Monte Carlo was used to approximate the posterior distribution in our experiments. \Cref{app: experimental settings} reports the cubature rules that were used.
-Finally, \Cref{sec: comp_exp} explores the effect of using alternative settings in the ridgelet prior, compared to those used to produce the figures in the main text.
+This section expands on the experiments that were reported in the main text. \Cref{app: experimental settings} reports the cubature rules that were used. \Cref{app: MMD_error} discusses how to measure the similarity between BNNs and GPs by the maximum mean discrepancy (MMD) as an alternative error criteria to the MRMSE and shows the MMD of the same experiment as \Cref{sec: exp_01}. \Cref{sec: comp_exp} explores the effect of using alternative settings in the ridgelet prior, compared to those used to produce the figures in the main text.